-Trying to decide whether to undergo back surgery for your Groton chronic low back pain?
+Trying to decide if you should have back surgery for your Groton chronic low back pain?
 That's a smart decision.
-You want to go over all your options.
-Hutter Chiropractic Office sees lower back pain patients frequently who are doing the same thing.
+You should go over all your choices.
+Shoreline Medical Services/ Hutter Chiropractic Office works with lower back pain patients frequently who are doing the same thing.

-Many Groton lower back pain patients hear from well-meaning folks that they should have back surgery if they have back pain.
-Some act on that advice and go to the spine surgeon.
+Many Groton lower back pain patients hear from well-intentioned people that they should have back surgery if they have back pain.
+Some take action on that advice and go to the spine surgeon.
 Then they hear from one surgeon that they should have back surgery that incorporates fusion.
-Then another suggests surgery without fusion.
+Then a different surgeon suggests surgery without fusion.
 Then that same back pain patient comes to our Groton chiropractic office and hears about our conservative, non-surgical way for relief.
 What is a chronic low back pain patient to do?

 So what should you, the chronic low back pain patient, do?
-Talk with Hutter Chiropractic Office.
+Talk with Shoreline Medical Services/ Hutter Chiropractic Office.
 We're here to help you sort through your options and get you set with our Groton non-surgical approach to relieving your back pain.
 Contact us now!